3 Summary of Material accounting polices

 i) Recognition and measurement

-Items of property, plant and equipment and investment property are measured at cost which includes capitalised borrowing cost less accumulated depreciation and accumulated impairment losses if any, except for freehold land which is carried at historical cost.
+Items of property, plant and equipment and investment property are measured at cost less accumulated depreciation and accumulated impairment losses if any, except for freehold land which is carried at historical cost.

 ii) Subsequent expenditure

-Subsequent expenditure relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with the expenditure will flow to the company and the cost of the item can be measured reliably.
-All other expenses on existing fixed assets, including day-to-day repair and maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss for the period during which such expenses are incurred.
+Subsequent expenditure relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with the expenditure will flow to the Company and the cost of the item can be measured reliably.
+All other expenses on existing fixed assets, including day-to-day repair and maintenance expenditure and cost of replacing parts, are charged to the standalone statement of profit and loss for the year during which such expenses are incurred.

 iii) Depreciation